 Our team have experience in pursuing claims against solicitors, surveyors, architects, accountants, engineers and their professional bodies and will work with you to achieve the best possible outcome.
 We have a pragmatic and robust approach and also offer flexible fee arrangements for clients wishing to make a claim against a professional.

 We liaise closely with the head of the Commercial Property department, Gwen Jones, to provide commercial and focussed solutions in property disputes including commercial landlord and tenant, option agreements, breaches of covenant, licences, and issues relating to development such as rights of light.
 For further information please click here.

 Our employment specialist Graham Shannon is highly experienced in advising directors, for example in relation to the enforceability of restrictive covenants in service contracts.
 For further details on our specialist employment team please click here.

-Ursula Collie has many years’ experience dealing with agricultural disputes for clients ranging from agriculture businesses to family farms.
+The team have many years’ experience dealing with agricultural disputes for clients ranging from agriculture businesses to family farms.
 These disputes often cross over into other disciplines such as disputed probate or insolvency, and have a particular focus which is unique to the sector.
 Our team have experience of dealing with these often difficult disputes and work to quickly agree resolutions.

 Matthew Sigsworth deals with the increasingly vital field of Data Protection, in particular Employer vicarious liability for data breaches committed deliberately or accidentally by employees; and defending claims for misuse of private information and claims in Data Protection law (the GDPR & Data Protection Act 2018) brought under CPR Part 53.

-Ursula Collie deals with all matters relating to clubs, societies and other unincorporated bodies, including disputes relating to the body’s Constitution, to its Trusteeships, and issues relating to the ownership or operation of premises.
+We deal with all matters relating to clubs, societies and other unincorporated bodies, including disputes relating to the body’s Constitution, to its Trusteeships, and issues relating to the ownership or operation of premises.